Chris Carpenter: 2012–13

 at Nationals Park.
 The win gave him a 10–2 record, 2.88 ERA and 100 innings in 16 postseason starts.
 The 10 wins placed him seventh on MLB's all-time postseason win list at the time, just one behind Curt Schilling (11–2, 2.23 ERA) and Greg Maddux (11–14, 3.27 ERA).
 However, he allowed five runs—two earned—in only four innings to take the loss in Game 2 of the NLCS against the San Francisco Giants, and turned in an identical performance in the potentially-clinching Game 6.
 The Cardinals lost in seven games.

 On February 5, 2013, an MLB.com report on the Cardinals official team website stated that Carpenter was considered unlikely to pitch for the team in the 2013 season, his final under his contract.
 According to Cardinals general manager John Mozeliak, Carpenter informed team officials he was again experiencing symptoms in his right shoulder that sidelined him for much of 2012, namely numbness, weakness, and general discomfort.
 In mid-January, he disclosed to reporters at the Cardinals Winter Warmup event that he'd experienced no problems with the shoulder in his off-season throwing routine.
 However, according to Mozeliak, several attempts by Carpenter to throw bullpen sessions had caused a resurfacing of the shoulder issue.
-Carpenter stated on February 11 that he would not travel to spring training in Jupiter, Florida, deciding to stay in St. Louis fearing he could be a distraction.
+Carpenter stated on February 11 he would not travel to spring training in Jupiter, Florida, deciding to stay in St. Louis fearing he could be a distraction.
 At a press conference that same day, he said he still held out hope of pitching in 2013, and refused to talk about retirement.
 On February 22, the team placed him on the 60-day disabled list.

 He hoped to return to pitch out of the bullpen after stating on May 4 he was feeling good and resuming a throwing program.
 Mozeliak believed he could return in late June or early July.

 He threw a bullpen session of around 70 pitches on May 10, with all his pitch types, and said afterwards he felt good and was ready for his fifth session on May 13.
 He made two minor league rehab starts but was shut down because of continued discomfort.
 He did not pitch for the Cardinals in 2013.
 On October 13, his agent Bob LaMonte stated Carpenter would retire, and may pursue a career in the Cardinals organization.
 Mozeliak confirmed his retirement during a press conference on November 20, 2013.